Dr Zoe O'Riordan

 Zoe teaches across child-related undergraduate and postgraduate courses within the School of Social Work Care and Community.
-Her teaching focuses on theories of childhood and inclusion, reflect her research interests.
+Her teaching focuses on theories of childhood and inclusion, reflecting her research interests.
 Zoe's research to date has focused the transitional experiences of children with behavioural difficulties and the ways that children think about childhood.

 Zoe is course leader for our MA Professional Practice with Children and Young People and PgC Safeguarding Children.
 She also teaches the BA (Hons) Children, Schools and Families.
 As a researcher, she is a member of the Centre for Children's Participation and is currently developing a school-based, participatory research project.
 Zoe is currently working on research exploring children's relationship with the concept of childhood, and the ways they feel about being labelled as a 'child'.
 She is also developing a new project, working on increasing participation, and children's sense of their capacity to create change, within schools.